copy/v86/Readme.md

 - Linux works pretty well.
 Graphical boots fails in many versions, but you mostly get a shell.
 The mouse is never detected automatically.
   - Damn Small Linux (2.4 Kernel): Run with `lowram` and choose PS2 mouse in xsetup.
 Takes circa 10 minutes to boot.
+Only works if ACPI is disabled.
   - Tinycore, Nanolinux (3.0 kernel): `udev` and `X` fail, but you get a terminal.
 - FreeDOS and Windows 1.01 run pretty good.
 A few applications cause the OS to freeze.
 Some BIOS problems.
 - KolibriOS works.
 - Haiku boots after 30 minutes. r1alpha4 immediately reboots, the newest version compiled from source works.
+Requires settings the memory size to 128MB.